datasharing-forbesignite/medical-data-universe/README.md

 ## Interested in contributing? ##

 * Read and accept the terms and conditions below.
-* Remove all protected health information from your dataset before uploading (a list of the HIPAA protected information can be found [here](files/phi.md)).
+* Remove all protected health information from your dataset before uploading (a list of the HIPAA protected information can be found [here](files/phi.md)), all datasets should be de-identified in accordance with the Safe Harbor method before submission.
 For a comprehensive guide for de-identifying your data visit the link [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#standard).
 * Submit the data directly to the project.
 * Include a README file that includes:
   * a title and a brief description of the dataset.